syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 ### Value event

-The UpDown control notifies the changing value by handling [ValueChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~ValueChanged_EV.html) and [ValueChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~ValueChanging_EV.html) events.
+The UpDown control notifies the value changes through [ValueChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~ValueChanged_EV.html) and [ValueChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~ValueChanging_EV.html) events.
 You can use the `OldValue` and `NewValue` property to get the old and new value in `ValueChanged` event.
-In `ValueChanging` event, you can use the `Cancel` property to avoid the changing value.
+In `ValueChanging` event, you can use the `Cancel` property in event argument to avoid the changes.

 {% tabs %}